adityaramesh/ccbase/README.md

 	Summary for module "test_1": 1 of 1 assertions passed.
 	Failure in module "test_2", line 17: "require(false)".
 	Summary for module "test_2": 0 of 1 assertions passed.
-	Summary for suite "unit_test": 1 of 2 assertions passed.
+	Summary for suite "test": 1 of 2 assertions passed.

 Medium-level logging causes the line number and source code for failed assertions within each module to be printed along with the summary statistics.